 Magnesium is a mineral that most of us are deficient in.
 Magnesium is also known to help “keep things moving”.
 I sprayed with magnesium when I was pregnant.
 (It can be absorbed through the skin).
 It did help me with regularity, in fact, I was not plagued with constipation at all when I was pregnant.
 So this is something else to consider, a magnesium deficiency.
 I have also used Epsom salt in the tub, for me and my daughter.
 So this is something else you can try, if diet and probiotics do not help.
 (From what I have read, most of us are deficient in magnesium.
 A great book to read about this is The Magnesium Miracle).

 Homeopathy has personally helped me the most.
 In fact after the birth of my second daughter I noticed I was not going as frequently as I did when I was pregnant.
 (I did not have any problems with regularity during either pregnancy).
 I am not sure what the issue was, (probable linked to hormones), but I suspect my body was not producing enough bile.
-I found the appropriate homeopathic remedy that match MY SYMPTOMS, and it worked beautifully.
+I found the appropriate homeopathic remedy that matched MY SYMPTOMS, and it worked beautifully.
 I plan on continuing the protocol until I no longer need the homeopathic remedies.
-(In the homeopathic course I took, I learned to do the protocol for at least 13 weeks).

 There are other ways to address problems with gut health, but these are the only methods I have experience with personally.
 The natural path is not always the easiest path, but I believe it is the healthiest.
 As a society we have become too accustomed to taking a pill to “fix” a problem.
 We have also become trained to do what the doctor says and not question it.
 We are the caretakers of our children and they are our responsibility.
 Doctors are not with your children 24/7, and will not personally witness the affects a drug has on your child, subtle or otherwise.